yvesklein/ao/_posts/2018-09-15-five-sexcessories.md

 {: .lead}

 They’re useful for all kinds of sex!
-There are wayyy more hugely useful tools–like Liberator Throes instead of towels–that people use, but this list is about stuff you already have.
+There are other useful tools–like Liberator Throes instead of towels–that people use, but this list is about stuff you already have.

 <!--break-->